-The specific roles we play in this “puppet show” are typically passed down from generation to generation, says Jamie Huysman, PsyD, LCSW, a certified addictions professional based in Orlando, Fla.
+The specific roles we play in this “puppet show” or codependent relationship are typically passed down from generation to generation, says Jamie Huysman, PsyD, LCSW, a certified addictions professional based in Orlando, Fla.
 The roles we take on as children are replayed when we’re adults, and rare is the family that is immune to less-than-healthy dynamics.

 “On one end of the continuum, you see the families of enmeshment where everybody has their spoon in your soup,” says Huysman.
 “On the other are the families of total detachment.”